-As the web ecosystem evolves, as a platform we evolve with it - while assuring to keep upgrade paths as smooth as possible and keep extensions working properly with very little changes.
+As the web ecosystem evolves, we as a platform evolve with it - while assuring to keep upgrade paths as smooth as possible and keep extensions working properly with very little changes.

 This process involves migration effort, so we believe that providing some background information on how the stack and the build process has evolved over time will help developers to better understand why some parts work the way you see today and why migration effort is needed.

 From day one the UI has always had a modular architecture.
 The units of functionality are grouped in “plugins” that can be composed to build applications.
 In practice plugins are simply modules.

 import statements and be bundled to one file at build time.
 To better understand this concept and the enhancements it provides to the developers, it is important to understand how the module architecture worked in the previous generations of the Cumulocity IoT Web SDK.